mdabrowski1990/uds/docs/source/pages/knowledge_base/rid.rst

 Routine Identifier (RID)
 ========================
-A Routine Identifier (RID) is a 16-bit identifier used by a diagnostic client to select a specific routine that is implemented by the server (ECU).
-Routines are specific functions that can be started, stopped and have status checked.
+A Routine Identifier (RID) is a 16-bit identifier used by a diagnostic client to select a specific routine implemented by the server (ECU).
+Routines represent executable functions that can be started, stopped, and monitored for their results or status.

 The following UDS services operate on RIDs: